jessedelira/gym-tracker/README.md

 ### Installation

 1. Clone the repo
     ```sh
     $ git clone https://github.com/jessedelira/gym-tracker.git
     ```
 2. Create MySQL instance using Docker
     ```sh
     $ docker run --name gym-tracker-db -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password -d mysql
     ```
 3. Use your database management tool of choice to create the database

     ```sh
     CREATE DATABASE gym_tracker;
     ```

 4. Create .env at root of project and add the following:

     -   Use this command: `$ openssl rand -base64 32` to create a NEXTAUTH_SECRET env var

     ```sh
       DATABASE_URL="mysql://root:password@localhost:3306/gym_tracker"
       NEXTAUTH_SECRET="place_here"
       NEXTAUTH_URL="http://localhost:3000"
+      NODE_ENV="production"
     ```

+    -   **_Note_**: The `NODE_ENV` is set to production to avoid the `GenerateSW has been called multiple times, perhaps due to running webpack in --watch mode.` error.

 5. Run `$ npm install` at root of project to install the dependencies

     -   This will kick off the postinstall script, which will run `$ npx prisma migrate dev` to create the database tables and populate the database with seed data

+6. In your `next.config.js` files, remove the comments from the while developming since this will cause the service worker error to occur

+    ```ts
+    await import('./src/env.mjs');

+    // const prod = process.env.NODE_ENV === "production";
+    const withPWA = nextPWA({
+    	dest: 'public',
+    	register: true,
+    	skipWaiting: true,
+    	// disable: prod ? false : true,
+    });
+    ```

-6. Finally, run `$ npm run dev` to start the server
+7. Finally, run `$ npm run dev` to start the server

 ### Warnings